Sioux County, North Dakota

 Sioux County is a county located along the southern border of the U.S. state of North Dakota.
-As of the 2020 census, the population was 3,898.
-Its eastern border is the Missouri River and its county seat is Fort Yates.
+As of the 2020 census, the population was 3,898, and was estimated to be 3,713 in 2024.
+Its eastern border is the Missouri River and the county seat is Fort Yates.

 History

 The county was created by proclamation of Governor Louis B. Hanna on September 3, 1914.
 It was named for the Native American Lakota, whose historic territory included this area.
 The county government organization was completed on September 12 of that year.
-The county lies entirely within the Standing Rock Indian Reservation, forming the northernmost 30 percent of the reservation; the balance of the reservation is in South Dakota.
+The county lies entirely within the Standing Rock Sioux Reservation, forming the northernmost 30 percent of the reservation; the balance of the reservation is in South Dakota.
 It is the only county in North Dakota that is entirely within an Indian reservation.
 From 2013 to 2018, Sioux County was included in the Bismarck, ND Metropolitan Statistical Area.